-Student 4: It's nice to see other people, like what they did with it...
+Student 4: It's nice to see other people, like what they did with it.
+'Cause I'm not the most creative person, and even if I was I wouldn't know how to be creative in this!
 And there is no better feeling than getting something done and knowing that you've done it right.
 Like the soapbox sometimes is just like "I did it!" and posting to the CoWeb just adds onto that.

 Student 3: I don't ever look at it [the homework gallery] until after I'm done.
 I have a thing about not wanting to copy someone else's ideas.
 I just wish I had more time to play around with that and make neat effects.
-But JES [Jython Environment for Students-the programming environment created for this class [6])] will be on my computer forever, so... the nice thing about this class is that you could go as deep into the homework as you wanted.
+But JES [Jython Environment for Students-the programming environment created for this class [4])] will be on my computer forever, so... the nice thing about this class is that you could go as deep into the homework as you wanted.
 So, I'd turn it [the homework assignment] in, and then me and my roommate would do more after to see what we could do with it.

 That last quote also highlights one of themes in the interviews that suggested how the students found this relevant: That the student planned to leave "JES... on my computer forever."
 Students told us stories both in interviews and in the surveys about writing programs for their own purposes, sometimes, just for fun.
 Students spoke about manipulating their own pictures, and even playing songs backwards to listen for hidden messages.
-Writing programs outside of course contexts, for their own purposes, suggests a level of relevance beyond some future use in a profession, but as everyday, computing literacy [9].
+Writing programs outside of course contexts, for their own purposes, suggests a level of relevance beyond some future use in a profession, but as everyday, computing literacy [6].